 • Discusses future work.

-More accurate “IP11” claim termination rates can be derived using the latest version of the CMI IP Rate Table Tool, which incorporates the “IP11” rates.
+“IP11” claim termination rates can be derived using the latest version of the CMI IP Rate Table Tool, which incorporates the “IP11” rates.

-Note: the working paper is available to Authorised Users only.
+These outputs are available to Authorised Users only.

 A briefing note on the final “IP11” claim inception and termination rates has also been issued and is publicly available alongside this paper.
 It provides an overview of the rates and is aimed at those receiving advice based on the tables, such as Non-Executive Directors.